martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

   hashed.

 Where a PASSPoRT is used, the compact form of the PASSPoRT MUST be expanded into the full form.
-The base64 encoding used in the Identity (or 'y') header field MUST be decoded then used as input to SHA-256.
+The base64 encoding used in the SIP Identity (or 'y') header field MUST be decoded then used as input to SHA-256.
 This produces the 32 octet `binding_hash` value used for creating or validating the extension.
 In pseudocode, using the `signed-identity-digest` field from the `Identity` grammar defined {{!SIP-ID}}: